What is VAT?

 To enter the VAT ID number, please follow these steps:

-- Under Sold to Contact, choose to edit the VAT Number (which appears after the Sold to Contact Address field).
+- Under Billing Contact, choose to edit the VAT Number (which appears after the Billing Contact Address field).

 What happens if I do not have a VAT ID?